 The Department of Statistics, Malaysia carries out monthly consumer price collection for the whole country.
-It covers a total of 137 collection centres, that is, 97 price collection centres in Peninsular Malaysia, 21 price collection centres in Sabah and 19 in Sarawak.
-Field officers collect prices of about 512 items from these selected outlets.
-The main objective of the price collection is to obtain data on prices paid by the consumers for fixed items of goods and services in the Consumer Price Index basket.
+It covers a total of 137 collection centres, that is, 97 price collection locations in Peninsular Malaysia, 21 price collection locations in Sabah and 19 in Sarawak.
+Field officers will collect prices of 552 items from these selected outlets by using a tablet.
+The main objective of the price collection is to obtain data on prices paid by the consumers for fixed items in the basket of goods and services.
 These data will be used to compute the Consumer Price Index where in general, the index will be used as an indicator for price changes and as a 'proxy' of the inflation rate for the country.

 House rent is one of the main services where prices is being collected and is taken into the calculation of Consumer Price Index.
-The Rent Survey is conducted quarterly i.e. in the month of January, April, July and October.
+The Rent Survey is conducted in a quarterly basis i.e. in the month of January, April, July and October.
 There are two types of form used during the price collection of house rent, namely Form 48A and 48B whereby: